 The rugged, weather resistant ION Audio Explorer Outback comes with a 100-hour, user-replaceable rechargeable battery.
-If for whatever reason the battery needs to be replaced, this guide will walk you through the process without any need to bring it to a professional, as well as offer tips on maintaining and extending the life of your battery.
+If the battery stops charging and the unit will no longer power on, chances are the battery may simply need to be replaced.
+This guide will walk you through the process without any need to bring it to a professional, as well as offer tips on maintaining and extending the life of your battery.

 - What replacement battery do I need and where can I purchase one for the Explorer Outback?

 - Make sure you purchase a battery with the correct terminal connectors